ibm-cloud-docs/cloud-object-storage/performance/data-io.md

 ## Concurrency and latency
 {: #performance-io-concurrency}

+For large objects greater than 200mb in size, Aspera is a good option but not for smaller than 200mb objects.

+When uploading data to COS multipart uploads are a great way to break up transfers into many parallel transactions.

 ## Throttling batch deletes
 {: #performance-io-batch}

 ## Consistency impacts
 {: #performance-io-consistency}

+when writing the same object over and over in a short amount of time perhaps you might consider a different storage type as this will cause contention.

 ## Existence checks
 {: #performance-io-head}